pascallanger/DIY-Multiprotocol-TX-Module/Protocols_Details.md

 # Protocols details
 Here are detailed descriptions of every supported protocols (sorted by RF modules) as well as the available options for each protocol.

- If you want to see a list of models that use these protocols see the [Models](docs/Models.md) page.
+ If you want to see examples of model configurations see the [Models](docs/Models.md) page.

  The Deviation project (on which this project was based) have a useful list of models and protocols [here](http://www.deviationtx.com/wiki/supported_models).